-Collaborations between the applicant institution and external entities may be necessary or beneficial to complete the proposed work.
-The application must distinctly outline the roles and responsibilities of each partner.
-This includes proof of the applicant's access to the intended data sources and study populations, as well as all necessary partnerships to carry out the proposed project.
+Partnerships between the applicant institution and outside entities may be necessary or advantageous to complete the proposed work.
+The application must clearly describe roles and responsibilities of each partnering entity.
+This includes demonstration of the applicant's access to planned data sources and study populations, and all partnerships necessary to complete the proposed project.

-The Research Strategy section should clearly describe the roles and responsibilities of each research team member and participating organization.
-It should detail how the collaboration will enable the applicant to carry out the proposed work.
-The section must delineate the nature and scope of the partnership, including the duties of the Principal Investigator(s) and partner entities, the current working relationship, research plans, the level of involvement from both the applicant institution and the partner, the partner's work scope, and how the partnership will facilitate the execution and continuity of the proposed evaluation.
-Additionally, the Research Strategy must comprehensively outline all data sources and the established partnerships that will ensure data availability for all intended analyses within the period of performance.
+The Research Strategy section of the application is expected to clearly describe the roles and responsibilities of each research team member individually and each participating entity.
+This includes describing how the partnership will allow the applicant to complete the proposed work.

+The Research Strategy section of the application must clearly describe the nature and extent of the proposed partnership.
+This should include the roles and responsibilities of the Principal Investigator(s) and of the outside entities or partner agencies, the existing working relationship, plans for the proposed research, the nature and extent of the involvement to be provided by the applicant institution and outside entity, the outside entity's scope of work, and how the partnership will ensure implementation and sustainability of the proposed evaluation.
+The Research Strategy section must clearly describe all data sources and the partnerships that are in place to assure data access for all proposed analyses to be completed within the period of performance.

 Each partnering entity's roles and responsibilities must be validated with a signed Data Sharing Agreement, Letter of Support (LOS), or Memorandum of Understanding (MOU).
 These documents must detail the partner's commitment to resources, time, and personnel for the proposed research.
 Applications lacking a signed Data Sharing Agreement, Letter of Support, or Memorandum of Understanding from each partner may not be recommended for funding (refer to Section V. Application Review Information, 4.
 Review and Selection Process).
-Applicants are responsible for clearly outlining each partner's contributions to the proposed research in the Research Strategy and confirming each partner's intent and capabilities with a signed agreement.